 Rubberized surfaces with accessible benches, conga drums, a shaded area, and more.

 Accessible ramps, bridges, swings, activity panels (abacus, alphabet, tick-tac-toe), a sandbox, and railroad jungle gym.

 Accessible telescope, gymnastic and monkey bars, activity panels (maze, sign language, clock, braille, etc.), swings, instruments, see-saw, slides, a merry-go-round, and more.

-Hunter notes the type of all-inclusive experiences fostered by parks such as the Dream Playground Reimagined is an essential component of social equality and community livability.
+Hunter notes that all-inclusive experiences, such as those fostered by the Dream Playground Re-Imagined and Ames Miracle League Field, are an essential component of social equality and community livability.

 Local Children Guide Playground Design